Dynamic Dates, Sum, Average and Scenarios

 When building financial models, you always start with setting the start and end dates.
 Instead of inserting the dates manually, you can use the IF statements to make it dynamic.

 1. Set the start and end date for your model.
-Change font to the blue color to show that they are hard-coded numbers.
+Change the font to the blue color to show that they are hard-coded numbers.

 2. Calculate the number of periods using formula =YEAR(C2)-YEAR(C1)+1.
 You need to add one period because the beginning and ending periods are included in the count.